Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Home and road insights

-- This season, in three home games, New England has not gone over the total.
+- In three home games this year, New England has not hit the over.

 Powered by Data Skrive.